OliverCadman/nubiyan_twist_ci_ms1/TESTING.md

    1. Testing already verified since HTML code is identical across all pages.

 7. Confirm that all contents of the page are responsive and maintain functionality on all screen sizes.

+### 404 Page

+1. Type a non-existent destination in the URL to confirm 404 page displays upon trying to access page.
+2. Confirm all content is clearly displayed and centered on all device sizes.
+3. Confirm the logo link takes the user back to the website's home page.

 ## Further Testing